BardicDefense/purple-hack/README.md

 | Stabling, per day | 1sp     |
 | Wagon             | 1,200sp |

 **Barding**: Animal armor.
-The cost is equal to four times the cost of a normal human-sized armor set of the same type.
+The cost is equal to four times the cost of a normal human-sized armor set of the same type and provides the same AC benefit.
 Encumbers a mount just as armor does for characters.

-**Cart**: Open, two-wheeled vehicle.
-Must travel on a road.
+**Cart**: Open, road-bound, two-wheeled vehicle.
 Pulled by 1-2 beasts of burden.
 Capacity: 2x of the animals drawing it.

 **Encumbrance**: A rider counts against a mount's item slot limit at a rate of 3 slots per the rider's size level, starting at Tiny (so 9 slots for a Medium rider), plus the rider's own carried slots, if any.
 A mount can carry no more than two typical riders.
 An animal, cart, or wagon 1 point over its item limit gains one encumbrance level.
 Every 3 slots past that adds another (or every 8 points past for a cart or wagon).

-**Wagon**: A four-wheeled, road-bound open vehicle for heavy loads.
+**Wagon**: Open, four-wheeled, road-bound vehicle for heavy loads.
 Pulled by 4-6 beasts of burden.
 Capacity: 2x of the animals drawing it.

-**War**: An animal not trained for comat may panic in battle.
-If wounded, its owner must make a Hard (14+) check to keep it under control.
+**War**: An animal not trained for combat may panic in battle.
+If it's wounded, its owner must make a Hard (14+) check to keep it from fleeing or tossing its rider.

 ---